isomorphic-git/isomorphic-git/README.md

 This deserves a brief explanation.

-- the "main" version is for node.
+- the "main" version is a CommonJS build
-- the "module" version is for webpack or other browser bundlers.
+- the "module" version is an ES Module build
-- the "unpkg" version is the UMD build.
+- the "unpkg" version is a minified UMD build with dependencies already bundled

 ### `isogit` CLI